Q1: If we buy tickets in advance, can they be collected on the day?

 Q3: Can my children come to the event?

 Please check the age restrictions for each event.
-GlastonBARRY is strictly an 18+ event.
+'GlastonBARRY' and 'Skadiff' festivals are strictly 18+ events.
 ID may be required on arrival.
 GlastonBARRY Juniors is a family event but all under 18s must be accompanied by an adult.

 Q4: When will the tickets be sent out?